記事内にプロモーションを含むことがあります

 First, download Blender from the official website.

-There are various versions of Blender, but 3.3 LTS is recommended for use now.
+There are various versions of Blender, but 4.2 LTS is recommended for use now.

 LTS stands for Long Term Support, a version that promises two years of long-term support.

-3.3 was released in September 2022 and can continue to be used safely until September 2024.
+4.2 was released in July 2024 and can continue to be used safely until July 2026.

-Each version has a Linux version, a MacOS version, a Windows installer version, and a portable version, so click on the Blender file you want and download it.
+each version has a Linux version, a MacOS version, a Windows installer version, and a portable version, so click on the Blender file you want and download it.

-Change Blender menu to Japanese
+Change Blender Menu to Japanese

 When I start Blender after installation, the menu display is all in English.